Take a look at our great range of engineering and manufacturing apprenticeship vacancies and apply today! Read More

 COVID-19 - Latest Update - 1st March 2021

-Please read our latest update on Waterside Training's position in response to the recent Government announcement.
+Please read Waterside Training's latest update in response to the recent Government announcement.
 Read More

 Who should attend?

 This programme is aimed at non-electrical personnel who are required to understand and carry out basic electrical maintenance tasks and fault finding on electrical machinery.

 This ‘hands on’ programme comprises of 2 x 5-day courses.
 Each course is deliberately planned to allow individuals to return to the workplace with new practical skills and knowledge to carry out basic electrical maintenance tasks.
 Delegates gain practical experience in using test equipment (e.g. multimeters, isolation testers, insulation testers etc.) as well as reading and interpreting circuit drawings.
 Delegates learn to wire up circuits and carry out fault finding on our electrical training rigs.

 The training is formally certified through the awarding body EAL.
 Delegates must successfully complete the assessed practical tasks and knowledge tests on both 5-day courses in order to gain certification.

 Electrical Maintenance Course outline

 Electrical Principles – fundamentals of voltage and current

 UK power network – overview of generation and transmission